Research Misconduct

 - In the event the DO disagrees with any of the investigation committee’s recommendations, the DO will document the basis in writing.
 Alternatively, the DO may return the report to the investigation committee with a request for further fact-finding, analysis, or clarification.
 In such an instance, the RIO shall give the respondent a copy of any revised investigation report for additional comment.

-- When a final decision on the case has been reached, the RIO (or, in the case of federal agencies required to be notified, the DO), The RIO shall notify the following of the DO's determination: the respondent; the complainant; the relevant dean(s); the Chancellor, Provost, or other senior official of the campus on which the respondent holds primary appointment; the University General Counsel; appropriate institutional officials; the members of the Investigation Committee; and any investigation committee; oversight and funding agencies as applicable, and government officials as applicable. required to be notified of the DO’s decision.
+- The RIO shall notify the following of the DO’s determination: the respondent; the complainant; appropriate institutional officials; the members of the investigation committee; oversight and funding agencies as applicable, and government officials as applicable.

-- The RIO, in consultation with the DO, will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.
+- The RIO, in consultation with the DO, will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals, collaborators of the respondent, or other relevant parties should be notified of the outcome of the case.

-- The investigation, including preparing preparation of the final investigation report of findings, providing the draft report for comment, and the decision determination of the DO, must be completed within 120 180 calendar days of initiation of the inquiry investigation, unless the DO approves an extension.
-The If extended, the investigation record report must include documentation of document the reasons for exceeding the 120180-day period.
+- The investigation, including preparation of the final investigation report and the determination of the DO, must be completed within 180 calendar days of initiation of the investigation, unless the DO approves an extension.
+If extended, the investigation report must document the reasons for exceeding the 180-day period.

-D. Institutional Administrative Actions.
-If and Sanctions.
-Based on, the DO determines that facts and circumstances of the research misconduct is substantiated by the findings, the DO will decide on the determine appropriate institutional actions to be taken, after consultation with the RIO.
-The and sanctions.
+D. Institutional Actions and Sanctions.
+Based on the facts and circumstances of the research misconduct, the DO will determine appropriate institutional actions and sanctions.
 Institutional administrative actions and sanctions may include, but are not limited to the following:

 - Actions related to research grants, including withdrawal of pending applications, suspension and/or termination of grants, or payback of funds to the grantor agency;